SFPC/sfpc.github.io/_people/patricio-gonzalez-vivo.md

 ---
 title: Patricio Gonzalez Vivo
 affiliation:
-- class: August 2016
+- class: Fall 2016
   role: Visitor
 twitter: https://twitter.com/patriciogv
 github: https://github.com/patriciogonzalezvivo
 website: http://patriciogonzalezvivo.com/
-place: Brooklyn, NY and Buenos Aires, Argentina
+place: Brooklyn, USA and Buenos Aires, Argentina
 ---
 Patricio Gonzalez Vivo is an artist and engineer who uses code and light to turn data into stunning landscapes.
 His landscapes address the problem of scale and the development of technology to perceive beyond the world in front of us.
 This technology helps us to see where our eyes are otherwise blind, pushing our cognitive limits.
 Patricio’s landscapes are not just representations of space but compositions of time and perception.
 Although his work is technically sophisticated his process is driven by curiosity and playful tinkering.
 Binoculars, telescopes, astrolabes, compasses, grids, maps, and photographs are some of the apparatus that trigger his imagination.